abpoll/nsi_fit/README.md

 ### Output data

-All processed and output data are avaialble at the Zenodo repo: .
+All processed and output data are avaialble at the Zenodo repo: will upload upon acceptance to peer-reviewed journal.

 ## Reproduce our analysis
 Reproducibility for this project does not guarantee bit-wise reproduction for all results because there are stochastic processes.
 However, you should obtain very similar results because we tested our sample sizes for convergence (with specified seeds, so you can reproduce those results) to ensure we sample sufficiently for all reported results.